MuhammadZaidAbbasi/PMS/README.md

 The **Remote Patient Monitoring System** enables seamless interaction between doctors and patients.
 Key functionalities include:

+## 👨‍⚕️ Roles & Features

--  **Doctors** can view patient health data and provide feedback :
+- **Doctors** can view patient health data and provide feedback:
-  - Doctor can Acept or Reject Appointments.
+  - Accept or reject appointment requests
+  - Review submitted vital signs and respond with feedback

+- 📈 **Patients** can:
-- 📈 **Patients** can submit vital signs like:
+  - Submit vital signs like:
-  - Blood Pressure - Heart Rate - Body Temperature
+    - Blood Pressure
+    - Heart Rate
+    - Body Temperature
-  - Patient can apply for Appointments
+  - Apply for appointments with available doctors

--   **Admin** can manage System and perform duties like:
+- 🛠️ **Admin** can manage the system:
-  - Add or Remove Patient/Doctor
+  - Add or remove patients and doctors
-  - generate System Report and View System Logs
+  - Generate system reports and view system logs

 This allows remote healthcare monitoring without in-person visits.
 ---